UNCG-CSE/Volvo_Truck_Analytics/README.md

 -Grouping/clustering or other visualizations in data manipulations

 ## Initial Tasks
-In general, some of these tasks are dependent on another, we can all work together and adjust issues/project needs accordingly
+In general, some of these tasks are dependent on another.
+We can all work together and adjust issues/project needs accordingly.

 -Bill: Determine vehicle travel designation and update ReadMe.md on git.